-Now your amygdala will see the supermarket, the dog, the clown, or similar situations as something dangerous.
-It will make you afraid next time you see one.
+Now your amygdala will see the supermarket, the dog, the clown, or similar situations as dangerous.
+It will make you afraid the next time you see one.

-You should train your amygdala, and you can do this by exposing yourself to a situation that gets you afraid.
+You can do this by exposing yourself to a situation that makes you afraid.

 Stretch the comfort zone

-The best way to overcome a certain fear is by facing it.
+The best way to overcome a particular fear is by facing it.

-You probably heard the expression, “get out of comfort zone”.
+You probably heard the expression, “get out of your comfort zone”.

 Well, getting out of your comfort zone might be too much for you.

-You’ll experience anxiety and probably panic attacks, but it’s crucial to keep doing what you planned to.
+You’ll experience anxiety and probably panic attacks, but it’s crucial to keep doing what you planned.

-I know it’s very hard to handle the feeling of panic.
+I know it’s tough to handle the feeling of panic.

 But think about it…